Industrial hip-hop: 1990s

 While Broadrick chose to devote his attentions primarily to post-metal, Martin continued to apply industrial hip hop to dancehall and grime with The Bug.
 Jace Clayton, a Brooklyn native who expatriated to Barcelona and records under the names DJ /rupture and Nettle, is also devoted to the style, as well as to breakcore.
 Filastine, a former member of ¡Tchkung! who records for Clayton's Soot label, also practices a politicized variety of industrial hip hop.
 The French label Cavage eventually devoted itself to the style, along with the Toulouse-based group les Trolls.

-Present day
+2000s–2020s

-Antipop Consortium, Death Grips, Moodie Black, clipping., Moor Mother, Jpegmafia and Dälek are successful examples of contemporary industrial hip hop, as are Blades Of Hades, Ho99o9, NAH, and Saul Williams.
+Antipop Consortium, Death Grips, Moodie Black, clipping., Moor Mother, JPEGMAFIA and Dälek are successful examples of contemporary industrial hip hop, as are Blades Of Hades, Ho99o9, NAH, and Saul Williams.
 Kanye West's Yeezus album has been described as blending industrial music with hip hop.

-Related genres

-Industrial hip hop is connected to (and sometimes confused with) the more experimental variants of trip hop.
-It also anticipates many of the developments of dubstep.
-Illbient is also adjacent to, and possibly a subgenre of, industrial hip hop.
-Contemporary industrial hip hop is also closely connected to digital hardcore and breakcore.
+In 2014, Treble magazine stated that industrial hip-hop had been "dominating the conversation" in hip-hop for "the last couple years at least", identifying Death Grips and Kanye West as artists who had helped popularize it with wider audiences.